-For assistance, refer to the label located on the plastic side shield.
+For assistance, refer to the label located on the lower position of the opening.

-1. Locate handle on the side of the seat cushion by the door.

-2. Pull the handle down and the seatback will fall toward the front of the vehicle.

-3. Press down on the top outboard area of the seatback until a click is heard.
+- 1. Locate handle on the side of the seat cushion by the door. - 2.
+Pull forward on the upper portion of the release handle and push the seatback toward the front of the vehicle. - 3.
+Press down on the top outboard area of the seatback until a click is heard.

-To return the seat to the upright position:

-1. Pull the handle down to release the lock position and lift the seatback toward the rear of the vehicle.

-2. Rotate the seatback until you hear a click, locking it in the upright position.

-Adjusting the second row recline
+Adjusting the 2nd row recline

-The second row seat reclines for additional comfort.
-To adjust the second row recline pull the handle forward and push the seat back rearward.
+The 2nd row reclines for additional comfort.
+To adjust the 2nd row recline, pull the handle forward and push the seat back rearward.